-It is the goal of the board that all students will make adequate academic progress each year and thereby acquire the skills necessary for secondary education and career success.
+It is the goal of the board that all students make adequate academic progress each year and thereby acquire the skills necessary for secondary education and career success.
 To realize this goal, the Board of Education has adopted the policies in the 3400 series and the Elementary and Secondary Education Act (ESEA).
+Local and state promotion standards are outlined in policy 3420, Student Promotion and Accountability.
+Promotion standards are available to all students and families.

-The superintendent or designee shall provide information regarding promotion standards to all students and parents.
-In addition, if a kindergarten, first grade, second grade or third grade student (1) is demonstrating difficulty with reading development; (2) is not reading at grade level; or (3) has a personal education plan under G.S.
-115C-105.41, the student's teacher shall provide the student's parents timely written notice advising that if the student is not demonstrating reading proficiency by the end of third grade, the student will be retained, unless exempt from mandatory retention for good cause.
-Parents are encouraged to help their children meet the promotion standards and will have opportunities to discuss the promotion standards and procedures with teachers and the principal.
-Information provided to parents should be in the parents' native language when appropriate foreign language resources are readily available.
+If a kindergarten, first grade, second grade, or third grade student is demonstrating difficulty with reading development; is not reading at grade level; or has a personal education plan under G.S.
+115C-105.41, the student's teacher shall provide the student's parents timely written notice advising them if the student is not demonstrating reading proficiency by the end of third grade.

-The teacher of a student who does not meet promotion standards must notify the student's parents that the student has failed to meet the standards for progression to the next level of study and must provide the parents with information concerning retesting, intervention, review and appeal opportunities.
+The teacher of a student who does not meet promotion standards must notify the student's family that the student has failed to meet the standards for progression to the next level of study and must provide the parents with information concerning intervention, review, and appeal opportunities.
 When a student is to be retained, the principal shall provide the student's parents written notice of the retention and, if the student will be retained in accordance with G.S.
 115C-83.7(a) for failure to demonstrate reading proficiency, (1) written notice of the reason the student is not eligible for a good cause exemption as provided in G.S.
 115C-83.7(b) and (2) a description of proposed reading interventions that will be provided to the student to remediate identified areas of reading deficiency.
-Teachers shall provide parents of students retained under G.S.
-115C-83.7(a) at least monthly written reports on student progress toward reading proficiency.
-The evaluation of a student's progress will be based upon the student's classroom work, observations, tests, assessments and other relevant information.